Dog & Cat Dental Care in Rocklin, CA

 - What happens during a pet teeth cleaning appointment?

-During your pet’s regular oral exam, the vet will examine his or her mouth and look for oral health conditions or any symptoms that need treatment.
+During your pet’s regular oral exam, our Rocklin vet will examine his or her mouth and look for oral health conditions or any symptoms that need treatment.

 The vet will clean tartar and other debris from your cat or dog's teeth as well as below their gum line.
 If cavities, gingivitis, or other condition are present, your vet will talk to you about available treatment options and next steps.